AlphaBravoCompany/ab-training-labs/container-bootcamp/section-12-labs/README.md

 Now imagine we push these manifest over and we are now running them in Prod.
 Without changing the deployment manifests themselves, we can apply a different ConfigMap with the same name and get an updated result.

-`cp index-prod.html index.html && kubectl create configmap lab-html -n training-lab --from-file index.html -o yaml --dry-run | kubectl apply -f -` {{ execute }}
+`cp index-prod.html index.html && kubectl create configmap lab-html -n training-lab --from-file index.html -o yaml --dry-run=client | kubectl replace -f -` {{ execute }}

+Command Breakdown:
+- Copying index-prod.html to index.html
+- Using the `kubectl` command to create a configmap called `lab-html` from the `index.html` file
+- Outputting the command with `-o yaml` to output the YAML code in the cli
+- Piping that YAML into the `kubectl replace` to replace the existing `lab-html` configmap

 The configmap was loaded into the container at runtime and there is no way currently for Kubernetes to signal the pods to restart and apply the new configmap, so let's delete the existing one and deploy it again (imaging that these are 2 separate clusters).